Home Blog Learn

 Cardano

-It was founded by one of Ethereum’s co-founders, Charles Hoskinson, and is built on a layered architecture to enhance security and scalability.
+Cardano was founded by one of Ethereum’s co-founders, Charles Hoskinson, and is built on a layered architecture to enhance security and scalability.

-Each of these Layer-1 blockchains: Bitcoin, Ethereum, Solana, and Cardano demonstrates unique innovations and capabilities, reinforcing the robust infrastructure necessary for future technological advancements in the decentralized ecosystem.
+Each of these Layer-1 blockchains: Bitcoin, Ethereum, Solana, and Cardano, demonstrates unique innovations and capabilities, reinforcing the robust infrastructure necessary for future technological advancements in the decentralized ecosystem.

-Layer 1 vs. Layer 2
+Comparison: Blockchain Layer 1 vs. Layer 2

 Benefits of Layer 1 Blockchains